anthonyberan/socrata-challenge/README.md

 # Data Visualization of Crime around CenturyLink Field
-3 visualization: Map, Over time, and By Quantity
+3 visualizations: Map, Over time, and By Quantity.